 Understand what affects your interest rate

 Although it’s up to the banks to decide the interest rate charged on your mortgage, understanding the factors that affect your mortgage interest rate can help you better prepare for when you negotiate your interest rate with the lender.
-There are two groups of factors on which you can have influence: financing and your personal circumstance.
+There are two groups of factors on which you can have influence: financing and your personal circumstances.

 When banks decide on the mortgage interest rate, the decision usually hinges on whether borrowers can repay the loan and how fast they’d be able to pay it off.
 Thus, in order to assure your lender that you have the capability to repay the mortgage and offer you a favorable interest rate, it’s vital to offer a hefty down payment and collateral.
 The more you put down, the lower your mortgage interest rate could be, as this helps prove your creditworthiness and also gives you more equity in the property.